mdc-suite/cc-oriented-edge-orchestration/README.md

 # Seamless Integration of FPGA-based MPSoCs into Computing Continuum Infrastructures
-This repository provides the open-source implementation, deployment environments, and custom configurations supporting the end-to-end design flow presented in the paper **"Seamless Integration of FPGA-based MPSoCs into Computing Continuum Infrastructures"**.
+This repository provides the open-source implementation, deployment environments, and custom configurations supporting the end-to-end design flow.
 The framework enables the orchestration of acceleration-oriented containerized workloads (WLs) at the edge within a Computing Continuum (CC) environment, validating a custom Yocto-based Linux distribution against vendor alternatives.
-The design flow has been fully validated on heterogeneous Edge Processing Systems (EPSs):
+The design flow has been fully validated on heterogeneous edge devices:
 * **AMD Kria KV260 Vision Starter Kit** (Zynq UltraScale+ MPSoC, 64-bit ARMv8 Cortex-A53)
 * **Digilent ZedBoard** (Zynq-7000 SoC, 32-bit ARMv7 Cortex-A9)